 9 // Clover Tape Measure

-Like everything else in my notions bag, my tape measure was intentionally chosen.
-The Clover Shiro tape measure isn’t cheap, but it will likely be the last tape measure you have to buy.
-It has a sleek design with a handy loop for attaching it to bags and keychains.
+My tape measure was intentionally chosen like everything else in my notions bag.
+The Clover Shiro tape measure isn’t cheap, but it will likely be the last one you need to buy.
+It has a sleek design with a handy loop for attaching to bags and keychains.
 It extends to the standard 60″ and has an easy-press button to retract the tape.
 Another fun fact is that this tape measure has fiberglass woven into the tape threads to prevent it from stretching over time.
 With that much care put into a tape measure, it has to be good.